 Instead, focus on their strengths and weaknesses and work with them to help them improve in areas where they may be struggling.

-7. Don’t try to replace their biological parent:
+#4.
+Don’t try to replace their biological parent:

 You will never be able to replace your stepchild’s biological parent.
 Accept this from the start.
 Trying to take on that role will only cause conflict and make it more difficult for you to connect with your stepchild.
-Instead, focus on being a positive influence in their life and build a relationship with them based on mutual respect.

-8. Avoid power struggles:
+#6.
+Avoid power struggles:

 “My step daughter drives me mad.”

 I know how problematic it is.
 But you have to keep your head cool.
-Raising a child takes a lot of patience, so give yourself plenty of time when dealing with your stepchild.
+Raising a child takes a lot of patience, so be sure to give yourself plenty of time when dealing with your stepchild.
 Rome wasn’t built in a day, and neither is a solid parent-child relationship.
 Give it time, and it will eventually come together.

 “ Don’t really like my stepkids.”

-Just because your stepchild acts out doesn’t mean they don’t love or appreciate you.
-Remember their behavior is not personal, and try not to take it to heart.
 Remember that your stepchild may be struggling with the transition of having a new parent.
-Therefore, it’s essential not to take things personally and to remain patient and understanding.
+Therefore, it’s important not to take things personally and to remain patient and understanding.

-This doesn’t mean allowing lousy behavior but rather trying to stay calm and respectfully deal with issues.
+This doesn’t mean allowing lousy behaviour but rather trying to stay calm and respectfully deal with issues.
 This will help create an environment of trust and understanding which will benefit both parties in the long run.

 Parenting can be very stressful at times.
 So make sure you take some time for yourself now and then.
 Go out with friends, take a yoga class, or just spend time alone doing something you enjoy.
 Recharge every once in a while to be your best for your child.